Table of Contents

 Refresh Rate

-Keep in mind that the default refresh rate of Google’s sheets is 5 minutes.
-Any changes you make to the Sheets will be published after 5 minutes (300 seconds) on your TV screen.
+Remember that the default refresh rate of Google’s sheets is 5 minutes.
+Any changes you make to the Sheets will be published on your TV screen after 5 minutes (300 seconds).

-Another option to refresh your Google Sheets is to set up a playlist with the same web page (Google sheets) playing back-to-back (300s at least).
-Using this method will not have any pre-loading interruptions, and the changes will be much smoother.
+Another option to refresh your Google Sheets is to set up a playlist with the same web page (Google Sheets) playing back-to-back (300s at least).
+This method will not have any pre-loading interruptions, and the changes will be much smoother.